-The work that led to this result has involved numerous discussions and debates within the EPRA Board, the Committee itself as well as its subcommittees.
-This work has resulted in the addition of the last remaining key metric - the EPRA LTV - which now completes the EPRA BPR toolbox.
-This updates reflects a consensus driven view that a consistent, comparable and transparent LTV metric will help markets understand a company's leverage from a shareholder's perspective.
-I am confident that, after an initial period of transitioning to the new Guidelines, the changes will help further improve transparency, comparability and relevance of financial reporting in our industry.
-The R&A Committee, EPRA leadership and finance team deserve credit for managing to achieve a stakeholder driven consensus on this topic.
+This update represents a consensus-driven approach, aimed at providing a consistent, comparable, and transparent recurring operating income metric.
+This will help markets better understand a company's earnings.
+I am confident that, after an initial transition period to the new Guidelines, these changes will further improve the transparency, comparability, and relevance of financial reporting within our industry.
+The R&A Committee, EPRA leadership, and finance team deserve recognition for achieving a stakeholder-driven consensus on this critical update.